-Both the Associate in Science program at DCCC and the Bachelor's degree program at Guilford College are available to full-time and part-time students during the day and in the evening.
+Both the Associate in Science program at DCCC and the Bachelor's degree program at Guilford College are available to full-time and parttime students during the day and in the evening.
 Many courses at DCCC are offered online as well as face-to-face or with a combination format.
+If your plan is to earn a degree in Forensic Biology at Guilford College, you'll get the core prerequisites out of the way, while allowing you to develop self-discipline and study skills in a nurturing environment.